academyofdata/hbase/README.md

 ```

 ## Importing with an HBase shell script
-Let's now use the simplified ratings file as an imput to transform and load into a separate RATINGS2 table.
+Let's now use the simplified ratings file as an input to transform and load into a separate RATINGS2 table.
 The RATINGS2 has a single colum family (rating) but each entry has a different column name based on the user that rates the current movie (say 4321), that is the user id is being made part of the column name; so you have rating:rating1234 with value 4.0 to signal that the user 1234 has rated movie 4321 with a rating of 4

 ```
 echo "create 'RATINGS2','rating'" > ratings2.txt